 If you decided to buy 1,000 shares of a stock at $10 each, then sold those a year later for $12 a piece, you’ve made $12 for every $10 you spent, or $1.20 for every $1.
 In this case, your return on investment is 20%, because you made back your initial investment plus an extra 20%.

-You can calculate your own Return on Investment using the following formula:
+You can calculate your own ROI by using the following formula:

 ((net return on investment) – (cost of investment)) / (cost of investment) x 100

 So, $12,000 Return on Investment, minus the $10,000 cost of investment = $2,000.